 Certain peculiarities in our personal growth and development offer an exciting opportunity for the interpretation of consciousness.
 First, it is worth noting that, unlike psychedelic experiences, the spontaneous changes in the state of consciousness provide us with the key to the causes of this change!
-In particular, the end of our puberty leaves us in a state of enormous uncertainty and confusion.
+Second, the end of our puberty leaves us in a state of strange uncertainty and confusion.
 We expect change, but nothing happens.
 This confusion will discern the fundamental nature of consciousness, which tells us that the final stage of our growth fails.
-It does not only help to understand how consciousness works but also how it should work.
+Surprisingly, these events are related.
+They does not only help to understand how consciousness works but also show how it should work.
 This difference is more significant than we dare to imagine.

 Everyday consciousness works as scaffolding for our growing mind

 Consciousness is easy to understand by a parable from the house construction world.
 Imagine it as scaffolding.
 The purpose of this temporary structure is to enable the safe and appropriate completion of complex construction sites.
 It will be dismantled when the building is ready to be taken for its proper use.
 Likewise, consciousness is a structure that should serve as a temporary aid; that is, consciousness should disappear as the individual grows up.
 However, there is something wrong with it, and so the “scaffolding-consciousness” does not disappear.
-While it persists, it prevents the original and efficient use of our “building-body”.
+While it persists, it prevents the original and efficient use of our “building-body” and makes us creatures who wonder about the world and our own existence.

 The juvenile mind, which we know best as consciousness, can be seen as scaffolding designed to enable safe and appropriate completion of a building (i.e. an individual).
 Scaffolding is meant to be temporary, and the conscious mind should work the same way and disappear as soon as one is fully grown up.
 (Photo by bernswaelz, pixabay.com)